linkmaster/cns2450-MKUltra/README.md

 Roadmap
 -------------------

+Feature numbers are referenced hierarchically and are prepended with AS or SS to indicate Android Side or Server Side.

 ### September
-* Deliverable 1 - Feature 1
+* Deliverable 1 - SS-3 and all subrequirements - Data Storage
-* Deliverable 2 - Feature 3
+* Deliverable 2 - AS-3 and all subrequirements - Implement GPS tracker local database

 ### October
-* Deliverable 3 - Feature 1
+* Deliverable 3 - SS-1 and all subrequirements - User Interface/User Authentication
-* Deliverable 4 - Feature 1
+* Deliverable 4 - AS-2 and all subrequirements - GPS Tracker Service

 ### November
-* Deliverable 5 - Feature 3
+* Deliverable 5 - GPS Tracker Application features:
+    * AS-1.2 - UI and functionality for creating new tracking session
+    * AS-1.3.1 - Start button that starts service
+    * AS-1.3.2 - Stop button that stops service
-* Deliverable 6 - Feature 2
+* Deliverable 6 - AS-1.3.3 and all subrequirements - session control and mileage calculations

 ### December
-* Deliverable 7 - Feature 4
+* Deliverable 7 - SS-2 and all subrequirements - Display of mileage on website

-Task Assignment
+Task Assignments
 ------------------

-* Deliverable 1 - Mike & Other
+* Deliverable 1 - ___ & ___
-* Deliverable 2 - Mike & Other
+* Deliverable 2 - ___ & ___
-(Repeated for each deliverable)
+* Deliverable 3 - ___ & ___
+* Deliverable 4 - ___ & ___
+* Deliverable 5 - ___ & ___
+* Deliverable 6 - ___ & ___
+* Deliverable 7 - ___ & ___